TJ Friedl Player Props: Reds vs. Phillies

-On Sunday, TJ Friedl (coming off going 2-for-4) and the Cincinnati Reds play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
-First pitch is at 1:05 PM ET.
+After going 3-for-4 with an RBI in his most recent game, TJ Friedl and the Cincinnati Reds face the Philadelphia Phillies (who will start Bailey Falter) at 6:40 PM ET on Thursday.

-He strung together two hits (going 2-for-4) in his most recent game against the Phillies.
+He had three hits (going 3-for-4 with an RBI) in his last appearance against the Braves.

 TJ Friedl Game Info & Props vs. the Phillies